turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/4_custom_connectors.md

 actions, triggers and parameters.

-MS has defined a variety of extensions to the OpenAPI definition, which can be identified by the x-ms-prefix.
+MS has defined a variety of extensions to the OpenAPI definition, which can be identified by the x-ms prefix.
 Many of the extensions can be applied through the connection designer, for instance x-ms-visibility and x-ms-summary for actions.
 Other extensions can only be specified using the Swagger editor.